 Although cultural life continued to suffer from the pandemic in 2021, museums and theatres were open most of the time to enrich everyday life with exhibitions and performances.
 The accompanying advertising posters constitute the majority of the submissions to the 100 Best Posters competition and offer a hot-off-the-presses cross-section of the best poster work in Germany, Austria and Switzerland.
 Cultural posters offered an opportunity to explore the scope for creative image-making in exciting and fresh approaches to graphic, typographical and photographic design.

 In addition to the creative aspects, the winning posters also provide insight into historical and contemporary topics that animated the cultural world in 2021.
-The groundbreaking silent films, The Cabinet of Dr. Caligari and Nosferatu celebrated their 100th anniversary, while 50 years of woman’s suffrage provided inspiration to visualise issues about the current state of equality.
+The groundbreaking silent films, The Cabinet of Dr. Caligari and Nosferatu celebrated their 100th anniversary, while 50 years of woman’s suffrage in Switzerland provided inspiration to visualise issues about the current state of equality.
 Another very topical poster series is the graphical analysis of the cryptocurrencies BTC, ETH and DOT in response to the new hype surrounding art in the digital realm.

 The 100 Best Posters from Germany, Austria and Switzerland, held in its current format for 20 years, is evaluated by a jury that changes for each competition.
 In 2021 the 100 selected designs were chosen from a total of 2,008 submissions, of which 888 were individual posters and 325 were series.
 Christian Hoffelner (Vienna, Austria), Radovan Jenko (Ljubljana, Slovenia), Larissa Kasper (Kasper-Florio, St. Gallen, Switzerland), Denis Olgac (Sucuk und Bratwurst, Berlin, Germany) and Susanne Stahl (Stahl R, Berlin, Germany) made up the jury.
 The exhibition at the Kulturforum in Berlin is accompanied by a yearbook, 100 beste Plakate 21, presenting the featured images and published in cooperation with Kettler Verlag.